backdrop-contrib/uc_discounts/README.txt

 Overview:
 --------
-The uc_discounts_alt module allows for coded and codeless discounts designed for Ubercart 2.
+The uc_discounts_alt module allows for coded and codeless discounts designed for use with Ubercart.

 Installation:
 ------------
 1. Place this module directory in your modules folder (this will usually be "sites/all/modules/" or "sites/all/modules/ubercart").
-2. Go to "administer" -> "modules" and enable the module.
+2. Go to "Administration" -> "Modules" and enable the "Discounts" module under "Ubercart - core (optional)".

 How to install the codeless_discounts_field:
-  Enable the module
-  go to <site>/admin/content/node-type/product/fields and under "Add" "New Field" enter:
+** Codeless discounts module has not yet been ported to drupal 7 ** Enable the module go to <site>/admin/content/node-type/product/fields and under "Add" "New Field" enter:
   Label: Codeless Discount